 14 juni 2019

-COPOSO trainer Lamyn Belgaroui: “providing the training made a special impression on me because of my Tunisian background.
+COPOSO trainer Lamyn Belgaroui: “Providing the training made a special impression on me because of my Tunisian background.
 I am passionate about being of value to young people deprived of their liberty in Tunisia.
 And in so doing to contribute to increasing the motivation of the youth.
-So they can positively contribute to their own country and be proud citizens.
-There is much work to develop the country.
-However the drive and power I have seen among young people gives hope for the future”.
+The drive and power I have seen among young people gives hope for the future”.

-On Tuesday we attended a conference supported by the Dutch embassy that gathered policymakers and senior governmental stakeholders from the prison department among others to share lessons and set common goals.
-What struck us was the sincere and passionate presentations that were given by Judge Samia Doula, Head of the prison department Ferid Bouraoui and psychologist Sami Kallel among others.
+YiP also attended a conference supported by the Dutch embassy that gathered policymakers and senior governmental stakeholders from the prison department to share lessons and set common goals.
+What struck us was the sincere and passionate presentations that were given by Judge Samia Doula, Head of the prison department Ferid Bouraoui and psychologist Sami Kallel.